-Brush top with 2 teaspoons vegetable oil for a shiny appearance if desired.
+Brush top with 1 teaspoon1 vegetable oil for a shiny appearance if desired.
 Top with additional chopped chocolate, coarse salt and caramel sauce if desired.

 This recipe is for an 11 inch tart pan which is 12 servings.
 If you have a 9 inch tart pan simply use the recipe servings adjuster in the recipe card.
 Slide it to 10 servings and boom…9 inch tart pan size!

 This post may contain affiliate links, which means I might receive a very small commission, at no cost to you should you chose to purchase that linked item.
 I only link to items I know and trust.
 Thank you for your support!
 Clink!